zanderson3j/dark_arts/README.md

 ### Lecture

 This week’s lectures were from Aditya Kapoor from Intel Security.
-His academic background sounded more grounded in research than the other lecturers, and his topic was memory manipulation.
+His academic background sounded like he got his start more in academic research than the other lecturers, and his topic was memory manipulation.
 Specifically, he discussed rootkits and bootkits, and through several demonstrations, he showed us some new tools to understand these attacks.
 For me, this week was very challenging to follow, but I feel like I was able to take away the main points.

 #### Rootkit